Warren Buffett's Best Lesson for Retail Investors

 "A truly great business must have an enduring “moat” that protects excellent returns on invested capital.
 The dynamics of capitalism guarantee that competitors will repeatedly assault any business “castle” that is earning high returns.
 Therefore a formidable barrier such as a company’s being the lowcost producer (GEICO, Costco) or possessing a powerful world-wide brand (Coca-Cola, Gillette, American Express) is essential for sustained success.
 Business history is filled with “Roman Candles,” companies whose moats proved illusory and were soon crossed."

 The term moat, of course, refers to a competitive advantage.
 Retailers that hold competitors at bay best can expand their business, raise their prices, and grow for years to come.
-A moat is an admittedly tricky thing to evaluate, but here are a few examples from Morningstar.
-Of the list, the three that are most often found in retail are:
+The three types of moats that are most often found in retail are:

 Walmart is the obvious example of a business with a cost advantage moat.
 Due to its massive scale, it can bully vendors into giving it better deals on merchandise.
 Then, it passes the savings on to consumers.
 Vendors are willing to cut Walmart deals because they have so many large stores and purchase so many goods.
 By undercutting its competition on price, Walmart can make more sales and continue growing.